Kangkan-Kalita/Quantum-Galton-Board_WOMANIUM_WISER_QUANTUM_PROJECT_2025/README.md

 ## Acknowledgements

-Thanks to the WISER & Womanium Quantum Program 2025 for sponsoring this project.
+Thanks to the WOMANIUM & WISER QUANTUM PROGRAM 2025 for sponsoring this project.
 Additional thanks to the Qiskit and PennyLane communities for tools and examples.

 ---